Victoria Drummond: Mulbera

 Aboard Mulbera Drummond was again accepted by nearly all the ship's company.
 The exception was the Second Engineer, Mr Lamb, who on Drummond's first day aboard told her that he didn't want her there.
 Drummond said Lamb often shouted at her, occasionally swore at her and thus wore her down.
 Drummond privately nicknamed Lamb the Tiger Cat or just "The Tiger".
 On occasion she also encountered passengers who initially did not believe a woman could be a marine engineer.
 Drummond won them round by competently doing her job.

-In port in Aden on 11 May 1928 Drummond received an air mail letter telling her that aboard her former ship Anchises on 13 April her friend Malcolm Quayle had died.
+In port in Aden on 11 May 1928, Drummond received an air mail letter telling her that aboard her former ship Anchises on 13 April her friend Malcolm Quayle had died.
 The letter gave no details of what had happened and she found out none until some time thereafter.

 12 years ashore

-From about 1919 Drummond's sister Jean ran the Queen Victoria Girl's Club at 122 Kennington Road, Lambeth, south London: a job that included a flat at the top of the building.
+From about 1919, Drummond's sister Jean ran the Queen Victoria Girl's Club at 122 Kennington Road, Lambeth, south London: a job that included a flat at the top of the building.
 From 1929 Victoria and Frances leased a house almost opposite at 143 Kennington Road, which they named The Studio.
 Frances worked as a commercial artist and she and Victoria also developed a business, the Golden Fisheries, trading goldfish that they kept in their garden pond and in tanks in the house.

-From October 1929 Drummond repeatedly sat the Board of Trade examination for Chief Engineer, but every time the examiners failed her.
-Mr Martin at Dundee continued to support her and eventually in 1936 tackled the examiners, who privately admitted to him that they always failed her because she was a woman.
+From October 1929, Drummond repeatedly sat the Board of Trade examination for Chief Engineer, but every time the examiners failed her.
+Mr Martin at Dundee continued to support her and eventually in 1936, tackled the examiners, who privately admitted to him that they always failed her because she was a woman.
 Indeed, to prevent any accusations of unfairness, the Board of Trade Examiners habitually failed all candidates who sat the examinations with her.

-From 1935 Frances and Victoria's business took them abroad to trade fairs in Leipzig, Prague and Vienna.
+From 1935, Frances and Victoria's business took them abroad to trade fairs in Leipzig, Prague and Vienna.
 In March 1938 when German forces occupied Austria in the Anschluss, the two sisters were at a trade fair in Vienna.
 Drummond photographed Hitler in his motorcade and later described that time in Vienna as very tense, chaotic and dangerous.

-Philanthropy
+Refugee children

-As a response to their experience, they took it upon themselves to enable several Austrian children to enter the UK as refugees and sponsored them by finding schools, accommodation and paying for their expenses for a year.
+In response to their experience, the Drummond sisters helped several Austrian children to enter the UK as refugees, and sponsored them by finding schools, accommodation and paying their expenses for a year.